Helpline 1800 187 263

-The principal ﬁnancial support for people who have a psychiatric disability is the Disability Support Pension, although some may be on the Sickness Allowance or NewStart Allowance.
+Some people are eligible for financial support, depending on their individual circumstances and how mental ill-health affects them.
+The principal ﬁnancial support for people who have a psychosocial disability is the Disability Support Pension, although some may be on NewStart Allowance.
 An advantage of the Disability Support Pension is that it is not assessed as taxable income.
 A Carer Payment is also available with certain conditions.
 Pensions can be paid directly into bank or credit union accounts.

 Visit the centrelink website or call 132 717 to find out about payments available for carers and people with disabilities.
 Most Centrelink ofﬁces have specialist Disability Ofﬁcers.
 Talk to them about what the entitlements are for you as well as the person who has a mental illness.